Montreal Biosphere: Pavilion

+The museum is housed in the former pavilion built by the United States for Expo 67.
+The architectural engineer of the geodesic dome was Buckminster Fuller.
+The building originally formed an enclosed structure of steel and acrylic cells, 76 metres in diameter and 62 metres high.
+It is a double-layer dome in which the inner and outer layers are connected by a latticework of struts.

 A complex system of shades was used to control its internal temperature.
 The sun-shading system was an attempt by the architect to reflect the same biological processes that the human body relies on to maintain its internal temperature.
 Fuller's original idea for the geodesic dome was to incorporate "pores" into the enclosed system, further likening it to the sensitivity of human skin, but the shading system failed to work properly and was eventually disabled.

 Architects from Golden Metak Productions designed the interior exhibition space.
 Visitors had access to four themed platforms divided into seven levels.
 The building included a 37 m escalator, the longest ever built at the time.
 The Minirail monorail ran through the pavilion.
 In 2021, The New York Times picked the dome as one of "the 25 Most Significant Works of Postwar Architecture".

+Legacy

+The carbon molecule buckminsterfullerene was named for Biosphere's architect, R. Buckminster Fuller, because the molecule's structure, resembling a geodesic sphere, reminded its co-discoverer, Harold Kroto, of his visit to the pavilion at Expo 67.

+The structure influenced the design of Spaceship Earth at EPCOT Center in Walt Disney World.
+Disney designer John Hench expanded on Biosphere's three-quarter-sphere to create a full sphere appearing to be balanced on legs.

 In popular culture

 The structure was used prominently in the original Battlestar Galactica television series episode "Greetings from Earth".
 Scenes for Robert Altman's post-apocalyptic ice age film Quintet were shot on site as well.

 The Biosphere appears in the 2003 animated Jacob Two-Two TV episode "Jacob Two-Two and the Notorious Knit Knapper", in which it is used as the headquarters for a group of seniors who plan on knitting a giant tea cosy to cover Montreal.

 The Biosphere made an appearance during the finales of The Amazing Race: Family Edition and The Amazing Race Canada 4.

-The Biosphere appears in the game Civilization VI (in the New Frontiers DLC) as a World Wonder, where it increases the appeal of marsh and rainforest tiles, and boosts power and tourism.
+The Biosphere appears in the game Civilization VI (in the New Frontiers DLC) as a World Wonder, where it increases the appeal of marsh and rainforest tiles, and boosts renewable power and tourism.